NicolaPozzo/IoT_Platoon/README.md

-File for the IoT project
+Repository for the IoT project

+In this repository there are all the file that I have modified in order to implement the collision attack in the VM Instant Plexe 3.0